 Laura Schuler was born 1987 in Switzerland, Langenthal (BE).
 Growing up in a musician family, she started to play the violin with seven years old.
 After years of studying classical violin and the playing in youth orchestras she startet to be more interested in jazz and improvised music and studied jazz violin 2011 – 2013 at HKB in Bern.
 After that Laura did the Nomazz program (nordic master in jazz) in Denmark, Sweden and Finnland.
 In summer 2014 she got invited to the meeting of IASJ (International Association of Schools of Jazz), directed by David Liebman.

-Since Laura graduated, she is working as a freelance musician in various projects.
-Currently active projects are her solo and as a leader the Laura Schuler Quartet with Philipp Gropper, Hanspeter Pfammatter and Lionel Friedli.
-As a Co-leader she is active in the bands Esche and Das Seltene Orchester and as a sidewomen she plays in the trio Kwestia with Ronny Graupe and Alfred Vogel and with the band Kr*nk.
+Laura is working as a freelance musician in various.
+Mainly she is developing her solo and the Laura Schuler Quartet with Philipp Gropper, Hanspeter Pfammatter and Lionel Friedli.
+As a Co-leader she is active in the band Esche (with Luzius Schuler and Lisa Hoppe).
+Further she plays with Das Seltene Orchester and trio Kwestia (with Ronny Graupe and Alfred Vogel).

 Laura has worked and is still working with musicians such as Ronny Graupe, Julian Sartorius, Klas Nevrin, Luzius Schuler, Lisa Hoppe, Rea Dubach, Philipp Gropper, Hanspeter Pfammatter, Lionel Friedli, Sebastian Strinning, Silvan Jeger and Lukas Rutzen and she is touring in Switzerland, Germany, Denmark, Sweden, Finnland, Norway, Austria, Belgium, Hungary and France.